-More than 14,500 certified alternative energy generators, representing a diverse spectrum of alternative energy supplies, participate in PennAEPS.
+More than 29,800 certified alternative energy generators, representing a diverse spectrum of alternative energy resource types, participate in PennAEPS.
 The full list of qualified facilities is updated regularly.

 The sale and pricing of an Alternative Energy Credit (AEC) is negotiated between the seller — a certified alternative energy generator, their broker or an AEC aggregator — and the electric distribution company (EDC) or electric generation supplier (EGS) who buys the AEC.